mamezou-tech/sbgraph/README.md

 # scrapbox-viz

-scrapbox-viz (sbv) is a CLI to fetch data and visualize Scrapbox projects.
+scrapbox-viz (sbv) is a CLI for fetching and visualizing data from [Scrapbox](https://scrapbox.io) project visualize the.

 - Fetch page data (JSON format)
 - Aggregate user activities (pages created, views of created page, etc.)
-- Generate graph data (as GraphViz dot file)
+- Generate graph data (as Graphviz dot file)

 ## Initialize working directory
 Data fetched via Scrapbox APIs will be stored in an existing working directory.

-If you create `.sbv.yaml` at `${HOME}` and write path in th entry `workdir`, it will be set to that path.
+If you create `.sbv.yaml` at `${HOME}` and write path in entry `workdir`, working directory will be set to that path.

 ```yaml
 workdir: path/to/workdir